 Driving to Chatham Vineyards is part of the fun and charm of this wine destination where the Atlantic Ocean meets the Chesapeake Bay.

 Chatham Farm was patented in 1640 and named for the Earl of Chatham.
 The long dirt road leading to the winery crosses a flat expanse of land drawing the eye towards Chatham House.
 The majestic federal-style home built in 1818 is a prominent feature of the rural scenery, but equally defining is the surrounding farmland on Church Creek.

-Nearby Chatham House is a steel building housing the winery.
+Not far from Chatham House is a steel building housing the winery.
 The winery is welcoming and unpretentious, which is refreshing.

 This isn’t a tourist trap – it’s a working winery.

 Strolling the vineyards this warm breezy day, a tractor tilling the soil in the background, I learn how each vine is lovingly pruned in the winter and hand-picked and sorted during harvest.
-I feel fortunate to experience the full circle of wine-production – from farming, producing to marketing – Wehner is doing it all at Chuch Creek at Chatham Vineyards.
+I feel fortunate to experience the full circle of wine-production – from farming to producing to marketing – Wehner is doing it all on Chuch Creek at Chatham Vineyards.

 The modest sampling room provides the perfect ambiance for tasting Church Creek wines which have been recognized and awarded on the world wine stage.
 It’s an added treat learning the story of each wine first-hand from the vintner.

 I’m impressed with the taste of pear, apple and vanilla in the Chardonnay Oak Blend.

 Wehner appears pleased when I pick out a slight taste of dill in the Vintner’s Blend.
 “That’s the Cab Franc I bet you’re tasting, it can seem a bit like dill.”